codymj/SolarCalculator/README.md

 # SolarCalculator
-Small app to calculate sunrise and sunset based on latitude, longitude and elevation
+Small app to calculate sunrise and sunset based on date, latitude, longitude, time zone.